rstrube/dotnet-console-app-boilerplate/README.md

 ### Bored API Configuration

-This configuration object is used to configure the upstream API ([Bored API]((https://www.boredapi.com/))).
+This configuration object (in `appsettings.json`) is used to configure the upstream API ([Bored API]((https://www.boredapi.com/))).
 It also serves as an excellent example for how to define configuration for upstream APIs.
+This configuration is injected as `IOptions<BoredClientConfig>` into classes via dependency injection.

 ```
 "BoredClient": {